-Primary Raynaud’s is more common in people who live in cold climates and those who also have a relative with Raynaud’s.
+Primary Raynaud's is more common in people who live in cold climates and those who have a family history of Raynaud's.

 Risk factors for secondary Raynaud's include:

-- Age in women -- Raynaud’s tends to occur between the ages of 20 - 40, although secondary Raynaud’s tends to happen later
+- Age in women -- Raynaud's tends to occur between the ages of 20 to 40, although secondary Raynaud's tends to happen later.

 - Other medical conditions, such as rheumatoid arthritis, scleroderma, systemic lupus erythematosus (SLE or lupus), and carpal tunnel syndrome.
 If you have Raynaud's because of these conditions, it is called secondary Raynaud's and is often more severe.